 The Morrison Formation

 The historic environmental conditions were perfect for preserving the petrified bones of these massive creatures.
-This layer of soil is known as the Morrison formation.
+This layer of soil is known as the Morrison Formation.
 Scientists have placed this formation in what is known as the late Jurassic Period, which is thought to have been about 150 million years ago.
-What was flat ground due to tectonic plate movements through the millennia has been turned on end so that the Morrison formation is now turned on end.
-It has been exposed as a vein on the surface of the earth making it easier for ancient fossils to be discovered as in many cases natural erosion unearths them.
+What was flat ground due to tectonic plate movements through the millennia has now been turned vertically.
+The Morrison Formation has been exposed as a vein on the surface of the earth making it easier for ancient fossils to be discovered as in many cases natural erosion unearths them.

-In fact, there is a guided hike in Dinosaur National Monument along the Fossil Discovery Trail, where rangers will point out several naturally exposed bones sticking out of the hills.
+In fact, there is a guided hike in Dinosaur National Monument along the Fossil Discovery Trail, where rangers will point out several naturally exposed bones sticking out of the hillside.

 Dinosaur National Monument